antronerds/r2-training-courses/docs/Finding_structural_variants.md

 ---------

   * There are no mutations recurring more than a few times.
 Go to one of them, (e.g. TIAM or ALK) and select the **view** link (note: this is separate from the detail link).
 In a new tab this mutation is shown in the genomebrowser.
 Explore the view.
+  * TODO: explain the view for NIH epigenome roadmap
   * Now go back using the back button in your browser, select the **detail** link.
 R2 now shows additional information on the expression of the gene and its location on the genome.
+  * TODO ask a question in each of the views of the detail link

 Further use of WGS data; structural variants